dragoncoder047/aelith/README.md

 ## DONE

+* [X] Fix bug where pause menu gets stuck behind other dialogs and can be opened while the other dialogs are active
+  * Probably just a simple forEventGroup addition to fix
 * [X] Make sounds different when walking on / falling on grating.
 * [X] Add controls on call/cc to pop up a menu for editing the radius, changing the mode (throw or not), turn on or off autorecapture, etc.
 * [X] Add warning if browser is Firefox and gamepad, or single Joy-Con